fthorild/fthorild/README.md

 - 💬 Like to talk about: Anything M365/Azure dev solving business needs and extending the M365 platform
 - 📫 Twitter: @taxonomythorild Linkedin: https://www.linkedin.com/in/fthorild
 - ⚡ When not working I am probaly out mowing my lawn to perfection 🌱
+- 👨‍👩‍👦 Father to Anton and husband to Jenny